raor2/DBSFinal/README.md

 ### Creating Database and Loading Data

+*NOTE: The .csv files are not included in the final project submission (Submitty) due to file size.
+There will be a link in a file called CSV_FILES.txt to a Google Drive Folder with all necessary .csv files*

 Creating and loading data is done in two steps

 First, run the file dbsetup.sql as a super user in postgres